 The CS now formats the link ensemble as a configuration-independent query component set.
 The CS retrieves the appropriate query template for link ensembles from the CSKB and inserts the five links along with a directive to the DS to include the selected marker's display value as the title.
 The CS represents each of the five links as a link marker in the query so the user can select any and request assistance (i.e., "What happens if I do this?") for its underlying DSS or hypermedia engine command.
+Simplistic assistance returns the equivalent of a short description.
+So-phisticated back-ends provide more sophisticated help.

-3. The DS Converts the Document or Query Component Set for the Front End
+3. The DS converts the document or query component set for the front end

 The DS prepares the document or query for its front-end.
 It retrieves the protocol the front-end will recognize for documents and queries from the FEKB.
 The front-end may or may not accept objects embedded in messages and may restrict identifier length.
-If the front-end does not process dimensional attributes, the DS must pre-format object display representations (e.g., sending "S60.00" instead of <value(60), form(currency(US))>).
-Ideally the front-end will accept a standard document protocol such as ODA or SGML [13], or even a HyTime representation (an SGML-based hypermedia communications standard [43]).
-Based on the level of front-end support, the DS has to determine whether to represent the query link ensemble (1) as a dialog such as in Figure 1, into which the user types information, (2) as a document in which users must select a link marker representing one of the commands, or (3) as a menu.
+If the front-end does not process dimensional attributes, the DS must pre-format object display representations (e.g., sending "\$60.00" instead of (value(60), form(currency $(US))\rangle$).
+Ideally the front-end will accept a standard document protocol such as ODA or SGML [14], or even a HyTime representation (an SGML-based hypermedia communications standard [52]).
+Based on the level of front-end support, the DS has to determine whether to represent the query link ensemble (1) as a dialogue such as in Fig. 1, into which the user types information, (2) as a document in which users must select a link marker representing one of the commands, or (3) as a menu.
 The DS may have to sacrifice functionality.
-For example, Figure 1's front-end supports query dialogs, but cannot highlight each link as a link marker.
-Users, therefore, cannot request "What happens if 1 do this?" assistance for commands directly.
+For example, Fig. 1's front-end supports query dialogues, but cannot highlight each link as a link marker.
+Users, therefore, cannot request "What happens if I do this?" assistance for commands directly.

-Once converted, the DS passes the document or query component set to the front-end and updates its knowledge bases as shown in Figure 5.
+Once converted, the DS passes the document or query component set to the front-end and updates its knowledge bases as shown in Fig. 5.
 The DS records the user's request and the engine's response in the Session KB to support backtracking, trail construction and undo/redo, etc. The DS records each component set object in the Display KB for interpreting subsequent user requests and for reformatting displays.
 (The DS includes physical object locations if it must maintain these.)
 The DS also passes this set of displayed objects to the CS's Active KB to support dynamic updating.

 3.6.
-Our Prototype: Max
+Our prototype: Max

-We have implemented a preliminary text-based prototype of the hypermedia engine called Max at the U. S. Coast Guard.
-Max is a knowledge-based DSS shell [10, 31].
-The engine uses a preliminary version of bridge laws to map (1) DSS objects and reports to hypertext nodes, (2) DSS commands to links, and (3) keywords and objects embedded in DSS messages to link markers.
-Max's interactive documents and link ensemble queries resemble those in Figure 1 and Figure 4.
+We have implemented a preliminary text-based prototype of the hypermedia engine inside the Max system, which we developed for the U.S. Coast Guard.
+Max is a knowledge-based DSS shell [11, 38].
+The engine uses a preliminary version of bridge laws to map (1) objects in the DSS knowledge base and reports to hypertext nodes, (2) DSS commands to links, and (3) keywords and objects embedded in DSS messages to link markers.
+Max's interactive documents and link ensemble queries resemble those in Fig. 1 and Fig. 4.